shangeth/Vehicle_Speed_Estimation/approaches.md

 # Vehicle Speed Estimation

 ## Task
-Given a frame/video of dashboard camera, the task is to predict the
+Given a frame/video of dashboard camera, the task is to predict the Speed of the vehicle.